St. George leaves parish offices out of budget, citing other cities' practices

 ST. GEORGE - A funding fight is brewing in East Baton Rouge Parish after St. George followed other cities in excluding money for parish services from its budget.

-The city of St. George's first budge, passed Tuesday, shows zero dollars going towards the parish's constitutional offices, which include the parish prison, district attorneys office, and the coroner's office.
+The City of St. George's first budget, passed Tuesday, shows $0 going towards the parish's constitutional offices, which include the parish prison, district attorneys office, and the coroner's office.

-District Attorney Hillar Moore said that in 2022, St. George initially promised 6.6 million dollars in constitutional share.
+District Attorney Hillar Moore said that in 2022, St. George initially promised $6.6M in constitutional share.

-A separate cost analysis prepared by the city-parish estimated that St. George needed to contribute more than 2 million dollars to cover the cost of those services.
+A separate cost analysis prepared by the city-parish estimated that St. George needed to contribute more than $2M to cover the cost of those services.

 “We aligned ourselves with the same practices as every other municipality in the parish.
 There is no other municipality that put money out of the general fund budget towards constitutional offices,” said St. George Mayor Dustin Yates.
 "Once again, I'll say it, and I'll say it a hundred times, this isn't a St George problem.
 This is a parish problem, and guess what?
 All of these municipalities depend on the constitutional offices to be successful."